-ASP: analysing your data (secondary)Analysing your performance data is a key part of understanding your school’s performance and improving your teaching and learning.
-Read our guide on using Analyse School Performance (ASP) – the RAISEonline replacement service – so you know what data is available to you and what to focus on.
+ASP: analysing your data (secondary)Analysing your performance data is a key part of understanding your school’s attainment and improving your teaching and learning.
+Read our guide on using Analyse School Performance (ASP) so you know what data is available to you and what to focus on.

 High, middle and low attainers: definitionPupils are grouped as high, middle or low attainers in the Key Stage 2 and 4 performance tables based on their prior attainment in KS1 and KS2 respectively.
 Read about the changes to how prior attainment bands are calculated.

 Attainment and progress: know the differenceWhen it comes to measuring pupil performance, attainment and progress can become easily confused.
 Be clear about the difference so you can effectively analyse your school’s performance data.

 EYFS: expectations of progressThere's no specific expectation of progress in the early years foundation stage (EYFS).
 Find out how Ofsted judges progress and read our case study to find out how one 'outstanding' school demonstrates progress.

 Progress measures: pupils with SENAll pupils, including those with special educational needs (SEN), are included in whole-school progress measures.
 See how these are calculated, where to find the data and what you can do to monitor pupils working below the standard of the National Curriculum.

 Primary school performance data: pupils with SENWhat is the national performance of primary pupils with SEN?
 This article points to information on the latest data available on pupils with special educational needs (SEN).
 It also looks at national data for pupils with various kinds of SEN for Key Stages 1 and 2.